2 Person Relay

 The 2-person Relay is your chance to join up with 1 other person to take on the 26.2 mile marathon course through scenic Knoxville as a team.
 The marathon course has been designed to show-off Knoxville and run through several of its fine neighborhoods.
 We know that this year, the neighborhoods along the route are planning some great support.

-2017 Turn-by-turn course description Click here to view
+2018 Turn-by-turn course description Click here to view (2019 subject to change)

 NOTE: The legs are NOT of equal length.
 The first leg is 12.8 miles.
 The second leg of the 2 person relay is 13.4.
 Please plan your relay accordingly.

-Portable Toilets: On course, we will have plenty of portable toilets.
+On course, we will have plenty of portable toilets.
 They will be near (but not right next to) every water station.
 There will be 5 at each of the first 6 water stations, 4 at each of the next 9 water stations, and 2 at each of the final 3 water stations on course.
-There will also be plenty available at the start, on both the concourse of the Knoxville Convention Center and the concourse of the Holiday Inn World’s Fair Park.
+There will also be plenty available at the start, on both the concourse of the Knoxville Convention Center and the plaza terrace level of the KCC.

 Plenty of medical support will be available throughout the course, at the finish line, and at the Pilot Flying J Post Race Party.
 Mobile medical support units will be positioned every couple of miles along the course.
 There will be a first aid area after the finish line.
 Covenant Therapy Centers will also be available to aid in stretching at the Pilot Flying J Post Race Party in the concourse of Neyland Stadium.